thunderpush/python-thunderclient/README.rst

 Thunderpush client for Python
 -----------------------------

-A Python library for sending messages to Thunderpush server.
+A Python library for sending messages to the `Thunderpush <https://github.com/kjagiello/thunderpush>`_ server.

 Example
 =======